Everything you need to know about volunteering with us

 Where can I stay?

-Mabuya Camp - We recommend that you stay at http://www.mabuyacamp.com/ , it’s in the city centre and has a great traveller atmosphere with a pool too, needed when it’s so hot!
+Mabuya Camp - Is another good option and ideal for those that are after a cheap and cheerful option.
+It is in the city centre (approx 25 minutes by bus to the ground) (Transport costs around £1-2 per day) and has a great traveller atmosphere with a pool too, needed when it’s so hot!
 It's cheap and has a range of rooms, dorms and camping available.

 Kiboko Hotel http://www.kiboko-safaris.com/framehotel.html is also a good mid-range option in the heart of the Lilongwe.